Dr. Yuksel Yurttas

 9. Psychological impact

-Undergoing limb lengthening surgery can be a significant emotional and physical journey.
+Undergoing this surgery can be a significant emotional and physical journey.
 It's important to have realistic expectations and to be prepared for the process, including the treatment period and recovery time.
 While the procedure can have life-changing benefits, it's important to keep in mind that there may also be potential emotional challenges to consider.